Philadelphia Athletics: First dynasty and aftermath

 The Federal League had been formed to begin play in 1914.
 As the AL had done 13 years before, the new league raided existing AL and NL teams for players.
 Several of his best players, including Bender, had already decided to jump before the World Series.
 Mack refused to match the upstart league's offers, preferring to rebuild with younger (and less expensive) players.
 The result was a swift and near-total collapse.
 The Athletics went from a 99–53 (.651) record and a pennant in 1914 to a record of 43–109 (.283) and last place in 1915, and then to 36–117 (.235, still a modern major-league low) in 1916.
 The team would finish in last place every year through 1922 and would not contend again until 1925.
 Shibe died in 1922, and his sons Tom and John took over the business side, leaving the baseball side to Mack.
-Although Mack only held the titles of vice president and secretary-treasurer, for all intents and purposes he was now the head of the franchise, and would remain so for the next three decades.
+Although Mack only held the titles of vice president and secretary-treasurer, for all intents and purposes he was now the head of the franchise and would remain so for the next three decades.

-By this time Mack had cemented his famous image of the tall, gaunt and well-dressed man waving his players into position with a scorecard.
+By this time, Mack had cemented his famous image of the tall, gaunt and well-dressed man waving his players into position with a scorecard.
 Unlike most managers, he chose to wear a high-collar shirt, tie, ascot scarf, and a straw boater hat instead of a uniform, a look that he never changed for the rest of his life, even decades after it went out of fashion.
 This came at the price of Mack not being allowed on-field during games per league regulations.

-The second dynasty (1927–1933)
+Second dynasty (1927–1933)

 By the latter half of the 1920s, Mack had assembled one of the most feared batting orders in the history of baseball, featuring three future Baseball Hall of Fame members.
 At its heart were Al Simmons, who batted .334 and hit 307 home runs over his major league career, Jimmie Foxx, who hit 30 or more home runs in 12 consecutive seasons and drove in more than 100 runs in 13 consecutive years, and Mickey Cochrane, one of the best-hitting catchers in baseball history.
 A fourth future Hall of Fame member was pitcher Lefty Grove, who led the American League in strikeouts seven years in a row, and had the league's lowest earned run average a record nine times.